HOSPITALITY RESORT & TOURISM MANAGEMENT

 Just a few of the opportunities that set Paul Smith’s College apart:

-- Semester in Residency, students earn credit with online study and paid work experience with nationwide partners like, Disney, Ritz Carlton Bachelor Gulch, Kiawah Island Resorts, World of Beer, The Point Resort & others.
+- Earn Academic Credit While Earning Industry Experience during a Semester in Residency through online study and paid work experience with nationwide partners like, Disney, Ritz Carlton Bachelor Gulch, Kiawah Island Resorts, World of Beer, The Point Resort & others.

-- Field Studies in Hospitality, students complete management projects for area organizations, including the implementation of Lake Placid’s 1st Restaurant Week, marketing for Akwesasne Hotel & Casino and the Adirondack Craft Beverage Trail.
+- Complete Real Projects with Real Companies in courses like Field Studies in Hospitality where students complete management level projects for existing firms like of Lake Placid’s 1st Restaurant Week, marketing for Akwesasne Hotel & Casino and the Adirondack Craft Beverage Trail.

-- Semester Abroad opportunities at our partner school, Apicius School of Hospitality; living and working in Florence, Italy.
+- Live Abroad For A Semester at partner schools like, Apicius School of Hospitality; studying and working in Florence, Italy.

-- Paid Work Experience in nearby Lake Placid, a world-class destination, at partner properties like The Mirror Lake Inn, Whiteface Lodge, The Lake Placid Lodge, Crowne Plaza Lake Placid and many others.
+- Engage in Paid Work Experience in nearby Lake Placid, a world-class destination, at partner properties like The Mirror Lake Inn, Whiteface Lodge, The Lake Placid Lodge, Crowne Plaza Lake Placid and many others.

 We believe that Hospitality is more than a “type” of business, it’s a “way” of doing business.
 Because this belief informs the way we teach, train and prepare our graduates, they have long been sought by prestigious properties around the globe.
 The combination of experiential education and this philosophy provides graduates with marketability and promoteability within the world of Hospitality as well as transferability across careers and industries.
 We prepares student for the long haul.